Competition of Density Waves and Superconductivity in Twisted Tungsten Diselenide

 \paragraph{Model. ---} The moir\'e band structure of twisted bilayer WSe${}_2$ in a finite out-of-plane electrical field features a pair of narrow, isolated, and spin-split bands close to the Fermi level.
 They are formed by states near valley $K$ or $K'$ of the top and bottom layer of \WSe{}, which possess opposite spin orientation due to strong spin-orbit coupling and effective spin-valley locking.
 As a result, $SU(2)$ spin symmetry is broken, and the moir\'e band structure reacts strongly to the potential difference between the layers from a displacement field.
 This can be effectively captured by the moir\'e Hubbard model~\cite{PhysRevLett.122.086402,PhysRevResearch.2.033087,andy2021hartree,doi:10.1063/5.0077901}

 on the triangular moir\'e lattice with $120^\circ$ nearest-neighbor vectors $\bvec a_{m=1,2,3}$, describing moir\'e-band electrons $c^{(\dagger)}_{\bvec{k},\sigma}$ with wave-vectors $\bvec k$ and spin projection $\sigma \in \{\uparrow, \downarrow\}$.
+Due to spin-valley locking, $\sigma$ not only describes the spin, but also the valley degree of freedom.
 The effect of the displacement field is modeled via a spin-dependent nearest-neighbor hopping $t\,e^{i\sigma \varphi}$ with absolute value $t$ and phase $\varphi$.
-The Hubbard interaction $U$ dominates the Coulomb interaction~\cite{PhysRevResearch.2.033087} and non-local short-ranged interactions can be screened via substrate engineering~\cite{Wu17}.
+Note that the inversion symmetry from the moir\'e lattice leads to an emergent spin-rotational symmetry at zero displacement field $\varphi=0$, despite the strong spin-orbit coupling of the individual \WSe{} layers~\cite{andy2021hartree}.